 On the hunt for a new Business Analyst position?
 Before you start refreshing your resume, it is useful to check examples of other Business Analyst Resumes.

-With hundreds of other Business Analysts looking for new positions every day, you want to make sure yours stands out from the rest.
-These proven examples give you ideas and components to adapt or specifically leave out in your own.
+With hundreds of other Business Analysts job seekers looking for new positions every day, you want to make sure yours stands out from the rest.
+These proven examples give you ideas and components to adapt or specifically leave out on your own.

 Let's get to it!